foopgp/foopgp-hugowebsite/content/english/solutions/encryption.md

    - The symmetrically encrypted message and the asymmetrically encrypted session key are sent to the recipient.

 3. **Data Decryption**:
-   - The recipient uses their security key (e.g., YubiKey) to decrypt the session key using their dedicated private key.
+   - The recipient uses their security device (e.g., YubiKey) to decrypt the session key using their dedicated private key.
    - The session key is used by the application (e.g., email client) to decrypt the message.

 ---

-### Applications Using OpenPGP Encryption with Security Keys
+### Applications Using OpenPGP Encryption with security devices

 #### Linux
   * [Claws Mail](https://www.openpgp.org/software/claws/)